Who can write for us?

 Please do not apply if you are interested in using science writing for activism.

 To apply, fill out an application here.
 If we think you are a good fit, we will reach out to schedule a video interview.
 If you do not hear from us, then your application was not a good fit at this time.

-Disclaimer: Being a Sciworthy writer is a freelance position, but keep in mind that this is not a job you could likely make a living from.
+Disclaimer: Being a Sciworthy writer is a freelance position, but it is not a job you can make a living from.
 We don’t have the budget for that.
-We feel it is important to be upfront about this.
+We feel it is important to be upfront about this!

 This page was last updated on December 18, 2023.